-One of the best ways of standing out is by incorporating music and sound effects in your podcast.
-If you find yourself inadvertently humming the theme song to a TV show you enjoy watching, that’s a sign that it has stuck a chord with you, thus creating a link to the content.
-So, how can music help you enhance your podcast?
+One of the best ways to stand out is by incorporating sticky music.
+If you find yourself inadvertently humming the theme song to a TV show you enjoy, that’s a sign it has stuck with you, creating a strong link to the content.

 First impressions matter, even in the world of podcasting.
 Each episode should have a memorable intro that attracts new listeners while still maintaining a relatable aspect for frequent listeners.
 This is usually the main theme song that helps a great deal in creating a rapport with your listeners.
 Try as much as possible to choose an intro track that suits your overall content.
 For instance, if your podcast is about Nascar racing, you could select an electro-pop tune as your intro theme which will give the listeners a sense of high octane activity.